-While a diploma or degree can help you land your first medical billing and coding job, adding certification can help position you for more competitive jobs with your top-choice employers.
+Completion of an educational program is not a requirement to work in the field, at least in some places and for some employers.
+While a diploma or degree may help you land your first medical billing and coding job, adding certification can help position you for more competitive jobs with your top-choice employers.
 It can also help boost your earning potential.

-For example, the U.S. Bureau of Labor Statistics (BLS) indicates that medical secretaries, including medical billers and coders, earn an average annual salary of $34,610 in 2017.
+For example, the U.S. Bureau of Labor Statistics (BLS) indicates that medical secretaries, including medical billers and coders, earned an average annual salary of $39,740 as of May 2021.
 However, attaining industry certification, such as the Certified Professional Coder (CPC®) credential from the AAPC, along with gaining years of experience, could lead to a higher salary.
-The 2017 AAPC Salary Survey states that coders with an average of 13 years of experience and the CPC certification earned an average annual salary of $54,106.
+The 2020 AAPC Salary Survey states that coders with an average of 10 to 15 years of experience and the CPC certification earned an average annual salary of $56,109.

-Bear in mind those figures include professionals with many years of experience, so it can take time to work your way up to the average salary range when you’re just starting out.
-However, relevant certification may be able to increase your starting salary over what you’d earn with just a diploma or degree alone.
+Bear in mind those figures include professionals with many years of experience, so it can take time to work your way up to even the average salary range.
+However, relevant certification may help you to increase your wages over time beyond what you’d earn with no higher education or just a diploma or degree alone.

 Now that you understand the value of medical coding and billing certification, we’ll move on to the exam itself.

 Taking the Certification Exam

 So, you’ve completed (or are nearly finished with) your education and feel ready to take your medical coding and billing certification exam.
 What’s the next step?

 There are a number of different industry certifications available, and the process may vary depending on which exam you’re planning to take.
 For this article, we’ll look at one of the field’s most popular certifications—the CPC credential.